GrantsTracks2121/quartz-hugo/content/notes/Grant's New Page.md

 [![Buena Vista Bridge](notes/images/IMG_0709.jpeg)](https://google.ca)
 *Buena Vista Bridge* // 📸 <small>Photo by Grant Wilson</small>

+### Figcaption
+By itself - it's meh.
+But perhaps I can css it.

 Let's try again using the figcaption HTML tag.
 I haven't had any luck in the past with it, but let's try again from the info [here](https://thesynack.com/posts/markdown-captions/).

 The syntax is: